It wsa my experience of a dysfunctional team that got me in to Organisation Development work:

-Surprisingly, the Not-for-profit sector isn’t any better than the commercial sector in terms of the working environment- and it can be a whole lot worse.
+Surprisingly, the Not-for-profit sector isn’t any better than the commercial sector in terms of the working environment.

-Why so?
-Well, there are similar pressures – for results, financial resources, good staff, turf and customers (clients).
+After all, there are similar pressures – for results, financial resources, good staff, operational areas and even for clients / beneficiaries.

 What’s the Block?